Security-Onion-Solutions/security-onion/README.md

 Please proceed to the [Roadmap](https://github.com/Security-Onion-Solutions/security-onion/wiki/Roadmap).

 #### Looking for source code?
 This repo stores no source code.
-You can get the source for any of our packages by doing the following at a terminal:
+You can get the source for any of our packages by doing the following at a terminal (replacing PACKAGE-NAME with the name of the package that you want the source for):
 ```
 apt-get source PACKAGE-NAME
 ```